Raufu-abdulrahman/UnoBank/README.md

 # UnoBank
-UnoBank - Your partner for life
+UnoBank - Your Banking partner for life